kiedtl/website/src/content/blog/kleen.md

 # Nice website designs

-At the height of the web obesity crisis, where inexperienced web developers are gleefully stuffing as much javascript into their poorly designed websites as possible, I thought I'd draw up a list of websites that make do with clean, minimal website designs and little or no javascript.
+Here's a list of websites with clean, minimal designs, small memory footprint, and little or no Javascript.

 - [this website :)](http://kiedtl.surge.sh/)
 - [Suckless.org](https://suckless.org/)